CSU Campus News

 and when it will occur

-- University Relations will communicate news to the campus through the university website, university social
+- Marketing and Communication will communicate news to the campus through the university website, university social

 media channels and campuswide emails.
 Buc Alert will be utilized in emergency situations.